Sign up to our Newsletter

 The Lowest LSAT Scores Accepted

-In case you still have reservations about attending a law school with a low LSAT score, here are 15 law schools with the lowest LSAT score requirements.
+In case you still have reservations about attending a law school with a low LSAT score, here are 15 law schools with the lowest median LSAT scores, according to their 2024 matriculant data.

 Law School Accepted LSAT Score Range Median LSAT